AzugBe/azugbe.github.io/index.md

 ---

 ## Upcoming events
-**2017-04-22 - Global Azure Bootcamp 2017** - As we are approaching the 5th anniversary of the Global Azure Bootcamp, AZUG is glad to support this initiative in Belgium by hosting an event on Saturday 22nd of April.
-Want to attend this full day of Azure?
-[Register here!](/events/2017/04/22/global-azure-bootcamp-2017){: .btn .btn--success}
-{: .notice--info}

 **2017-05-03 - Azure Machine Learning and securing Azure assets** - Hello Customer is happy to host an event in the Ghelacomo arena to talk about finding nuggets with Azure Machine Learning (ML) Studio and Mike Martin will talk about how and where azure security works and what you can do to secure your Azure resources.
 [Register here!](/events/2017/05/03/azure-machine-learning-and-securing-azure-assets){: .btn .btn--success}
 {: .notice--info}